AuthorCarpentry/FSCI-2018/04-dynamic.md

 where `1c7...` is replaced by the long string that we printed to the R console earlier.
 You'll want to copy everything after `BEARER`.
-Save this file, which will be read every time you use R.
+Save this file, which will be read every time you use R.  This file will show up in your home directory, which is different from your current directory.

+Now go back to the document.
+Edit the text to say 'This is auto-populated..' and then add the text '`r bio`' which will place your bio in the document.
+Then knit and you'll see your biography from ORCID in the document.

+Now go to your ORCID account and make a change to your biography.
+Now all you need to update the biosketch in your document is to click the knit button.

 Previous: [Getting Started with Markdown](00-getting-started.html) Next: [Github Pages](02-gh-pages.html)